-A Registered Retirement Savings Plan (RRSP) is a retirement savings account registered with the Canadian federal government that provides beneficial tax-advantaged features to encourage Canadians to save for their retirement years.
+A Registered Retirement Savings Plan (RRSP), also referred to as just a Registered Savings Plan (RSP), is a retirement savings account registered with the Canadian federal government that Canadians can contribute to for saving for their retirement years.

-An RRSP, sometimes also referred to as just an RSP (Registered Savings Plan), allows your savings and investments to grow tax-deferred while inside the account.
+An RRSP allows your savings and investments to grow tax-deferred while inside the RRSP account.
 Any interest, dividends, capital gains or other investment income is sheltered from taxation while inside the RRSP.

 An RRSP operates by allowing you to contribute money up to a maximum limit each year, which is based on your prior year’s earned income.
-For the 2024 tax year, the maximum you can contribute is 18% of your 2023 income, up to an annual limit of $31,560.
+For the 2025 tax year, the maximum you can contribute to your RRSP is 18% of your 2024 income, up to an annual limit of $32,490.

 When you are ready to start drawing on your RRSP in retirement, the amounts withdrawn are added to your taxable income that year.
 However, since your income and corresponding tax rate are likely lower in retirement, the tax implications are minimized.